LeHuman/P2P-File-Sharing/docs/Test.md

 Otherwise, requests seem to hang and timeout.
 However, calls between peers, when they happen, are still concurrent.
 Additionally, one issue with the design is that the directory the program is watching will auto index files even if they are in the middle of downloading, this means files that take too long to download will actually be indexed in this half downloaded state.
 There are checks at the time for peer to peer connection, but ultimately these requests will fail as the file no longer exists by the time a request is made.

+It is not often but clients will sometimes give the error that they were unable to deregister a file but the indexing server actually did deregister the file.

 In every test, each peer aims to run 500 calls, either pinging, requesting, or deleting counts towards this.
 The binaries used are compiled as release.